salemigroup/gds2_geant4/README.md

 python plot_entries.py SOURCE --layer N [options]
 ```

-One image per object, drawn with its inserts cut out and its hole centres
+One image per object, drawn with its inserts cut out and its hole centers
 marked.
 Holes never get an image of their own.

 | Argument | Default | Description |